 Cancel:

 By default, when the cancel button is clicked then rollback the changes done in iFlexform control or rebind the current row.
 If the operation is new record insertion then clear the textbox and exit.
-This cancel button always is visible.
+This cancel button is always visible.
 But only cancel operation is done when any changes made in iFlexform control.

 Navigation/Paging:

 Navigation is same as our grid control.
 Which will bind the current row context to controls appeared inside the iFlexform.
-Navigation has 4 basic operations such as Navigate to First record, Navigate to Previous record, Navigate to Next record and Navigate to Last Record by passing the current page index(as datakey to datasource).
-Page size should be not greated than 1.
+Navigation has 4 basic operations such as Navigate to First record, Navigate to Previous record, Navigate to Next record and Navigate to Last Record by passing the current page index(as datakey to datasource)..
 It’s hardcoded in the iFlexform itself.
 If any control appeared in the iFlexform has any changes confirmation message should be shown at the time of navigation.

 First Record: